idiloAbdalla/Documentation/docs/README.md

 *A library that allows developers to customize the layout of their page*
 ## Description
 Fit-To
-Particularly useful for photography,journalism, news blogs as they can personalize the layout of their content and see what potential layouts will look like.
+Particularly useful for photography,journalism and news blogs as they can personalize the layout of their content and see what potential layouts will look like.
 With the abilities, to drag to different parts of the page, resize content and temporarily hide sections.
+Content such as images or tables, automatically resize to fit the containers they've been dropped in and developers can also use the content bar feature which stores all content in one area.

+This is simplified way to visualize what layout you can possibly choose.

 # Getting Started
 >Files to include